mohamedgamal332/emotion_character_aware_tts/README.md

 1. **Input**: A novel in PDF or text format.
 2. **Character Extraction**:
-   - Extracts characters and their dialogue.
+   - Extracts characters and their dialogue using the BART model.
    - Determines character gender based on contextual clues.
 3. **Sentiment Analysis**:
    - Analyzes the emotional tone of each character's dialogue using a pre-trained sentiment analysis model.